srv1054/goPlexr/README.md

-# goDuper
+# goPlexr

-PLEX Super Duper Finder — find duplicate media versions in a Plex server and generates JSON/HTML reports. goDuper queries a Plex server for duplicate items (movies or optionally shows), optionally performs a deep fetch to inspect media/part details (file paths, sizes) and can verify whether files exist on disk.
+PLEX Super Duper Finder — find duplicate media versions in a Plex server and generates JSON/HTML reports. goPlexr queries a Plex server for duplicate items (movies or optionally shows), optionally performs a deep fetch to inspect media/part details (file paths, sizes) and can verify whether files exist on disk.
 It summarizes duplicates per library and emits a machine-friendly JSON structure (console, suppressable, or to file) or a standalone HTML report.

 ## Features
 - Discover movie libraries (and optionally show libraries) on a Plex server using the plex server API.